OSGeo/gdal/gdal/doc/source/drivers/vector/gml.rst

 -  **EMPTY_AS_NULL=YES/NO**: (GDAL >=2.0) By default
    (EMPTY_AS_NULL=YES), fields with empty content will be reported as being NULL, instead of being an empty string.
-This is the historic behaviour.
+This is the historic behavior.
 However this will prevent such fields to be declared as not-nullable if the application schema declared them as mandatory.
 So this option can be set to NO to have both empty strings being report as such, and mandatory fields being reported as not nullable.